T20X/notes/C++Expressions.md

 f<int&>(a) // T = int&, v type = int& const is dropped as refrences are const by definition!

+  int const &i10 = 3;
+  const int *const ptr = &i10; // ptr itself is const, that is what refrences are actually! const int &const i11 = i10;// wont even compile because ref is const by definition

 ```

 - IMPORTANT: There is one way to make const T& refrence like though!